 4. Buffalo Jams

 We can't make a list without mentioning them; after all, the bison own the Park.
 Check out our Facebook page for videos; 1,300 of them roam free--and are often right in the middle of the road.
 But the wildlife doesn't stop there; don’t be surprised to wake up to big horn sheep and deer just outside your window, or drive the Wildlife Loop Road to find the friendly burros, prairie dogs, or maybe even mountain goats or elk.

 Three out of the four Custer State Park Lodges are yours to explore over fall break, and each one offers a different experience.
 At the highest elevation, find Sylvan Lake Lodge with unbeatable views.
 The State Game Lodge is packed full of history: enjoy a cocktail on the front porch like President Coolidge did back when he stayed for three months during his term.
 And Blue Bell Lodge brings a cozy, western flair—with saddle stools to boot.
 From flapjacks to burgers, all of them serving breakfast, lunch and dinner.
 Each with unique menus featuring local specialties and kid favorites.

 The best deals are found in the spring and fall.
-Stay two nights and save 15%, and get credit toward resort activities.
-Or, stay 3 nights and save 20%!
-Call in to 888-875-0001 to inquire about availability (even more than what is online).
+Stay two nights and save up to 15%, and get credit toward resort activities.
+Or, stay 3 nights and save up to 20%.
+Call in to 888-875-0001 to inquire about availability.
 Or, start browsing through pictures.

 Skip the overcrowded theme parks.
 Instead, opt for national parks—five of them!
-Within a 100-mile radius of CSP, you will find Wind Cave National Park, Jewel Cave National Park, Badlands National Park, and Mount Rushmore National Memorial.
-There are so many parks in one area, it will take more than one trip to see them all!
+Within a 100-mile radius of Custer State Park, you will find Wind Cave National Park, Jewel Cave National Park, Badlands National Park, and Mount Rushmore National Memorial.
+There are so many parks in one area, it will take more than one trip to see them all.